openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-I first started with 6.2 which for some reason came free with a magazine. Â I didn't really know what I was holding in my hand at the time, just that it said it was "New, exciting, and feature packed!".Â  Duh OK, lets roll with it. Â So I blew my Win98 install away without thinking (more to the point realising :-D) and had fun.Â  I've been on it ever since.
+I first started with 6.2 which for some reason came free with a magazine.
+I didn't really know what I was holding in my hand at the time, just that it said it was "New, exciting, and feature packed!".
+Duh OK, lets roll with it.
+So I blew my Win98 install away without thinking (more to the point realising :-D) and had fun.
+I've been on it ever since.